MarcoLorenzoCampo/audio_interactive_chatbot/README.md

 * The --speak flag will produce a text-to-speech playback of the AI's responses to your inputs.
 * The --talk flag will give you a time window to produce a question via speech input.

+Flags are not mandatory since their value can be updated in gui as well.